FrostyWhite/q-learning2.0/README.md

 NOTE: Program must be built locally using Qt Creator. instructions can be
       found from installation.txt

+Project members and their areas of responsibility can be found in the documentation.

 The goal of our project was to teach a car to ride using a q-learning algorithm and an artificial neural network.
 As claimed in our project plan, originally we